Greenbaum-Lab/SNPnmi/readme.md

 - 1_per_class_sum_n_windows.py
 - 2_per_class_sum_all_windows
 - run validate_all_classes_all_count_dist to validate _per_class_sum_all_windows
+Prior to the run of next step you need to manully creare sample_sites_file and indlist_file for netstucrt
 - submit_netstruct_per_class.py - will submit a run per class + a run on data from all classes

 ### 6. TODO - 6_compare_to_random_pst